Empowering students with language-based learning differences

 After-School: The Siena School offers an after-school program for elementary and middle school students from 3:45pm – 5:45pm, Monday through Friday on days when the school is in session.
 The after-school program includes a mixture of supervised homework help and activities.

 Assembly: Every Monday morning, all students attend a morning assembly in the gymnasium.
 This assembly highlights important events throughout the week and gives teachers and students an organized platform to make announcements.

 Chromebook: A Chromebook is a laptop with Chrome OS as its operating system, with most applications and data residing “in the cloud.”
 Elementary and middle school students at Siena use school-provided Chromebooks throughout the school day to complete assignments on Google Drive.
-High school students can use school Chromebooks or bring their own device for use during the school day.
+High school students (Silver Spring campus only) can use school Chromebooks or bring their own device for use during the school day.

 DEAR: Drop Everything and Read (D.E.A.R.) time provides an opportunity for students to read or listen to books on tape independently and for pleasure.
 Students are required to carry a reading book each day and parents and guardians are encouraged to regularly take their children to the library to assist them when choosing books.